Development of professional competencies: levels, methods and models. Definition of competencies

 Competency magazine used these reasons to summarize the topic.
 Although there are many reasons for developing and using competencies (see the first list), this set still boils down to three main tasks.

-It may seem strange that among the tasks there is no staff assessment.
+It may seem strange that staff evaluation is not among the tasks.
 But there is nothing surprising here.
-Development and reward as volume tasks solved with the help of competencies can be divided into several separate functions of work with personnel.
-And the assessment of personnel and work to improve the professional qualities of employees is a single process in which all functions are closely related to each other.
+Development and reward, as large-scale tasks solved with the help of competencies, can be divided into several separate functions of working with personnel.
+And personnel assessment and work to improve the professional qualities of employees is a single process in which all functions are closely related to one another.

-In addition to a more rational and practical set of expectations from the application of the competency method, the simplified competency model reflects the changes in human resources that have occurred in the past few years.
+In addition to a more rational and practical set of expectations for applying the competency approach, the simplified competency model reflects the changes in human resource management that have occurred over the past few years.

-For example: many companies are currently developing competency models that cover a fairly wide range of professional roles.
-In fact, organizations use competency models to link corporate tasks and work with human resources.
+For example: Many companies are now developing competency models that cover a fairly wide range of professional roles.
+In fact, organizations use competency models to link corporate objectives and human resource performance.

-Nowadays, there are often companies that use only one competency model that meets the standards of behavior and performance that are required of the entire staff.
-This model contains the basic standards of conduct in all types of personnel management activities, but above all - in recruitment, training, development and evaluation.
-For example, Application is based on a model composed of competencies and levels that are applicable to all activities of a trading company that includes about 20 different professions and employs about 400 people.
+Nowadays, it is common to find companies that use only one competency model that meets the standards of behavior and performance required of the entire workforce.
+This model contains basic standards of behavior in all types of personnel management activities, but above all in recruitment, training, development and evaluation.
+For example, Application based on a model composed of competencies and levels that are applicable to all activities of a trading company, which includes about 20 different professions and has a staff of about 400 people.

 Impact on culture

-At present, the attention of companies is shifting to the main activities, but it is necessary to remember some of the "secondary" areas that appeared in the early reviews of Competency magazine.
+Currently, companies' attention is shifting to the main activities, but we must also remember some of the “minor” areas that appeared in the early reviews of Competency magazine.

-When organizing personnel management based on the proposed competencies, the actions of employees are determined by the standards of behavior expected from them and the requirements for the quality of work.
-Therefore, it should be remembered: the use of competencies will affect the internal culture of the company.
+When organizing personnel management based on the proposed competencies, the actions of employees are determined by the standards of behavior expected of them and the requirements for the quality of work.
+Therefore, you should remember: the use of competencies will affect the internal culture of the company.
 In most cases, improving corporate culture is the main goal of introducing a competency system.
-If changes in the culture of activity are not provided for in the description of the standards of behavior, then this means that the competencies are drawn up incorrectly and conflicts between what the company needs and the standards of behavior that are proposed to be adopted by employees are quite likely.
+If changes in business culture are not included in the description of standards of behavior, then this means that the competencies are not written correctly and there are likely to be conflicts between what the company needs and the standards of behavior that employees are asked to accept.

-In the Cultural Conflict example, the competency model reflects exactly what employees may consider to be the best way to work.
-This model does not take into account the principles of building an organization, the strict deadlines for achieving the goals that senior managers set and demanded to be met.
-This model did not correspond to the ideas of the senior managers themselves about what they wanted to change in the organization's activities.
-Changes in the culture of activity were not included in the development of competencies, the requirements of a successful business were clearly ignored.
+In the Culture Conflict example, the competency model reflects exactly what employees might consider to be the best way to work.
+This model does not take into account the principles of building an organization, the strict deadlines for achieving goals that senior managers set and demanded to be fulfilled.
+This model also did not correspond to the ideas of the senior managers themselves about what they wanted to change in the organization’s activities.
+Changes in the culture of activity were not included in the development of competencies; the requirements of a successful business were clearly ignored.

 Conflict in culture

-The company, focused mainly on the sale of electronic equipment, has introduced a competency model for junior and middle staff.
-Competency behavior indicators were grouped around working together in an open organization, in which opinions were allowed to be expressed, problems raised, and opinions defended.
+The company, focused primarily on the sale of electronic equipment, introduced a competency model for junior and mid-level personnel.
+Competency behavior indicators were grouped around working together in an open organization in which one was allowed to express opinions, pose problems and defend one's point of view.
 All junior and middle management personnel were assessed according to the competency model, and the company's work plans were drawn up based on the same requirements.
 All this was done to make the competency model work.
-But any junior or middle manager who tried to behave in a collaborative style was immediately met with resistance and coldness from senior managers.
-Very soon, the work plans were changed to "reflect the real state of affairs", and in other cases, the plans simply did not take into account.
+But any junior or middle manager who tried to behave in an interactive style was immediately met with resistance and coldness from senior managers.
+Very soon the work plans were changed so that they “reflected the real state of affairs”, and in other cases the plans were simply not taken into account.

-If an organization intends to influence culture change by introducing a competency model, then without the consent, support and initiative of senior managers, this good intention will not bring success.
+If an organization intends to influence cultural change through the introduction of a competency model, then without the agreement, support and initiative of senior managers, this good intention will not succeed.

-As mentioned above, many companies are introducing competency models to streamline human resource practices.
-The success of all efforts with such an integration of management processes is associated, first of all, with a depth of understanding of the function that competencies actually perform.
-Competences can be applied in the selection and hiring of personnel, in training, development and remuneration of employees.
-Those companies that use competencies as a tool to perform precisely such tasks work fruitfully.
-These companies clearly understand the limitations and true possibilities of competencies.
+As mentioned above, many companies are introducing competency models to streamline their human resource practices.
+The success of all efforts in such integration of management processes is associated, first of all, with the depth of understanding of the function that the competencies actually perform.
+Competencies can be applied in the selection and hiring of personnel, in training, developing and rewarding employees.
+Those companies that work fruitfully are those that use competencies as a tool to perform just such tasks.
+These companies clearly understand the limitations and true capabilities of competencies.
 Successful organizations give competencies their rightful place.
-And the exact definition of the place of competencies is the basis for their productive application.
-It is important to clearly understand that competencies help effective personnel management when applied correctly.
+And an accurate determination of the location of competencies is the basis for their productive use.
+It is important to have a clear understanding that competencies support effective human resource management when applied correctly.

-Competences include general requirements for personnel and standards of behavior in the form of positive samples.
-But the effective application of competencies requires a whole block of employee evaluation criteria.
+Competencies include general requirements for personnel and standards of behavior in the form of positive models.
+But the effective use of competencies requires a whole block of employee evaluation criteria.

 For example:

-When selecting an applicant for a vacancy, the professional experience of a person, his past merits and qualifications that are useful for performing the proposed work are taken into account.
+When selecting an applicant for a vacancy, the person's professional experience, past achievements and qualifications useful for performing the proposed job are taken into account.

-- Development takes into account the interests of both the company and the individual.
+- Development takes into account the interests of both the company and the person himself.

-The introduction of competencies can strengthen the link between all these tasks.
+The introduction of competencies can strengthen the connection between all these tasks.
 However, the introduction of competencies in itself does not guarantee that this innovation will have a high effect.
-The effectiveness of the application of the competency model depends on the perfection of the organization of activities, on the availability of the necessary personnel management tools and on the skill of experienced people.
-Most competency models, no matter how carefully and correctly developed, will not turn a bad process into a good one and will not compensate for poor training, poor technological equipment and inexperienced staff.
-But on the other hand, where an effectively and properly organized process of activity is combined with good management tools and experienced employees, the introduction of competencies can help to significantly improve the structure of personnel management and the coherence of the activities of employees within the organization.
+The effectiveness of applying the competency model depends on the perfection of the organization of activities, on the availability of the necessary personnel management tools and on the skill of experienced people.
+Most competency models, no matter how carefully and correctly developed, will not turn a bad process into a good one and will not compensate for poor training, poor technological equipment and inexperienced personnel.
+But where an effectively and properly organized process of activity is combined with good management tools and experienced employees, the introduction of competencies can help to significantly improve the structure of personnel management and the consistency of employee activities within the organization.

 Qualities of a good competency model

-For a competency model to work effectively, it must be relevant and used for its intended purpose.
-The competency model should at least be consistent with the quality standards listed in Table 1.
+For a competency model to work effectively, it must be true to its meaning and used for its intended purpose.
+At a minimum, the competency model should be consistent with the quality standards listed in Table 1.

 Table 1 QUALITY STANDARDS FOR THE COMPETENCY MODEL

-The quality standards summarized in Table 1 provide a good basis for evaluating and validating the competency model.
-Where the model does not meet quality standards, it is possible to correct the situation, but the correction is not always easy and not always affordable.
-Quality standards (activity, product, management) need to be developed and adopted before a competency model can be drawn up and implemented.
-The competency model must be built on the basis of predetermined standards: only then can one be sure that the competency model will correspond to the task assigned to it.
+The quality standards summarized in Table 1 provide a good basis for assessing and validating the competency model.
+Where a model does not meet quality standards, it is possible to correct the situation, but the correction is not always easy and not always affordable.
+Quality standards (activities, products, management) must be developed and adopted before the competency model is drawn up and implemented.
+The competency model must be built based on predetermined standards: only then can you be sure that the competency model will correspond to the task assigned to it.

-These standards can also be used as a package of requirements for the quality of the model itself during its compilation.
+These standards can also be used as a set of requirements for the quality of the model itself during its preparation.
 Each of the quality standards of a good competency model is explored below.

 Clarity and ease of understanding